 - A complaint about a policy.

-Certain types of issues and complaints fall outside of the complaints policy and procedure because there are other processes more suitable for dealing with them, or because they are outside of our control.
+Certain types of issues and complaints fall outside of the complaints policy and procedure.
+This is because there are other processes more suitable for dealing with them.
+It may be because they are outside of our control.
 These include: